Get new content delivered directly to your inbox.

 Except… there was the black rider.

 Thinking of him woke a strange feeling in the pit of her stomach.
-Meghan tightened her fist and furrowed her brow, remembering the first time she had seen him.
-Silhouetted against a glowing sunset, astride a tall black horse, seeming both as noble as a king and as ominous as a crow.
-She could not see his face, or the make of his clothes, only the black shadow of his being, framed with the light of the setting sun.
+Meghan tightened her fist and furrowed her brow, remembering when she had first seen him, silhouetted against a glowing sunset astride a tall black horse, seeming both noble as a king and ominous as a crow.
+She could not see his face; only the black shadow of his being, framed with the light of the setting sun.

-Again, she had seen him, but a few miles later, and this time she had notified her escort, hoping they might perceive friend or foe where she was blind.
-But before any one of them had turned their eyes to the hilltop, he had vanished.
-Meghan could not shake the feeling that he was watching her, and her alone, and that thought both unsettled and intrigued her.
+Again, she had seen him, but a few miles later, and that time she’d notified her escort.
+But before any one of them had turned their eyes to the hilltop, he vanished.
+Meghan could not shake the feeling that he was watching her, and her alone.
+The thought both unsettled… and intrigued her.

-Whatever the case, she had not seen him again since then.
-Even still her eyes swept over every inch of the spreading plains in search of him.
-But in the whispering quiet of the windblown hills, there was not a soul to be seen.
+Since then, she had not seen him.
+Even now her eyes swept over every inch of the spreading plains in search of him, but in the whispering quiet of the windblown hills, there was nothing.

 II

-With a sigh of relief, Meghan shed her coat and scarf and hung them by the cold hearth.
-She rubbed her brow and bent down to kindle a fire.
-Not long now and she could have her rest, and be warm for the first time since she had left Dairn’s side three days ago.
+With relief, she shed her coat and bent to coax a fire to life on the hearth, eager to be warm for the first time since leaving Dairn’s side three days ago.
 She would wait here until her men joined her and, in the morning, they would continue to the High Hills where Heich awaited her.

 But first, fire.
 Then rest.

-Swallowing, Meghan smacked her lips, trying to ease the dryness in her mouth.
-She took another sip of water and shook her head.
+Swallowing, Meghan smacked her lips, trying to ease the dryness in her mouth, and took another swig of water.
 Now that she had time to think, she didn’t feel well at all.
-Her head ached, her muscles ached, her face and lips were raw, and now her mouth was dry.
-She couldn’t afford to be sick now- not when so much depended on this meeting.
+Her head and muscles ached, her lips were raw, and now her mouth was dry.
+She couldn’t afford to be sick now—not when so much depended on this meeting!

-There!
+There.
 A small flame licked around the twigs and grew larger.
-She watched for several moments as the little fire gained its strength.
-Satisfied, she stood, and promptly stumbled backward, catching herself just in time.
-Her head spun, and she felt so terribly thirsty…
+She watched until the fire gained its strength.
+When she stood her head spun, and a terribly thirst drove her to her waterskin once more.

-Her head continued to throb and spin, and Meghan felt her eyes drooping more and more heavily.
-She could feel sleep tugging at the corners of her mind, and she did not resist.
+Her head continued to throb and spin as she seated herself at the table, and her eyes drooped heavily.
+Sleep tugged at the corners of her mind, and she did not resist.
 Too weary to even move to the cot, she put her cheek in the crook of her arms and lay draped across the table.

-For several moments, she scanned the horizon, watchful and expectant.
-But, seeing nothing, she closed the door and turned slowly away…
+For long moments, she scanned the horizon, but seeing nothing, she closed the door and turned away…

 … and froze.